 Italian Stuffed Spaghetti Squash

 - 2 small to medium spaghetti squash- halved and seeds removed

 - 2 tbsp olive oil

 - 1 small yellow onion, chopped

-- 1-28 ounce jar of prepared marinara sauce (I use Rao’s)
+- 1 32 ounce jar of marinara sauce (I like Rao's)

-Once your squash is done and cool enough to handle, fluff up the “spaghetti” strands with a fork.
+- Once your squash is done and cool enough to handle, fluff up the “spaghetti” strands with a fork.
 Top each half with small spoonfuls of the ricotta cheese.
+Nestle some of the ricotta cheese into the squash strands.
+Add a little of the mozzerella and parmesan cheese on top of the ricotta.
 Spoon about a cup of sauce (or more if it fits) into each half of squash.
-Reserve any left over sauce for serving if you have it (or serve it with some pasta if you have a non squash lover in the family!).
-Top with with the mozzarella and parmesan cheeses.
+Reserve any left over sauce for serving or store in the refrigerator for another use.
+Top with with the remaining mozzarella and parmesan cheeses.
 Put the filled squash back in the oven for about 15 minutes or until the cheese is melted and bubbly.
 Top with fresh basil and serve!